1994 Atlantic hurricane season: Tropical Depression Ten

 The remnants of Tropical Depression Eight persisted over the northwestern Caribbean in late September.
 Convection increased and organized after a tropical wave reached the area.
 A circulation soon developed within the low-pressure area.
 It was estimated that Tropical Depression Ten formed on September 29 at 0600 UTC.
 A reconnaissance aircraft did not indicate a closed circulation due to the proximity with Cuba, which caused difficulties with satellite intensity estimates.
-The system was relatively disorganized, potentially moving ashore in western Cuba near Cabo San Antonio.
-The tropical depression entered the Gulf of Mexico on September 30 as it turned to the northwest.
-On September 30 at 0600 UTC, the tropical depression attained its peak intensity, winds had reached 35 mph and the minimum central pressure had dropped down to 1004 mbar.
-The depression was soon becoming absorbed by a larger non-tropical system in the southern Gulf of Mexico.
-By 1800 UTC on September 30, Tropical Depression Ten had been completely absorbed by the non-tropical system.
-Initial predictions from the National Hurricane Center estimated that the depression would rapidly develop into a tropical storm.
+The system was relatively disorganized, partially moving ashore in western Cuba near Cabo San Antonio.
+The depression entered the Gulf of Mexico early on September 30 as it turned to the northwest and peaked with winds of 35 mph (55 km/h) and a minimum pressure of 1004 mbar.
+Several hours later, the depression was absorbed by a larger non-tropical system roughly 160 mi northwest of Santa Lucía in Pinar del Río Province.

+The National Hurricane Center (NHC) initially predicted that the depression would rapidly develop into a tropical storm.
 The depression dropped heavy rainfall in Cuba, reaching 12 in in a 24-hour period in Giron.
-Rainfall from the tropical depression in the Florida Keys was around 5 in.
-The remnants of the depression dropped heavy rains in Florida.
+Precipitation also reached southern Florida, resulting in flash flood watches being issued for several counties.
+Key West recorded almost 9 in of rain in a 48-hour period, flooding businesses, sidewalks, and streets.

 Hurricane Florence

 An area of low pressure developed along a stationary front east-southeast of Bermuda.
-The low detached from the front and the system was classified as a subtropical cyclone on November 2.
-The system strengthened into subtropical storm, but the storm was downgraded to a subtropical depression the next day.
-By the afternoon, the subtropical system began to undergo a transition from a subtropical cyclone to a tropical cyclone and was classified as a tropical depression.
-The system began moving northwest and strengthened into a Tropical Storm Florence the next morning.
-On November 4, Florence quickly intensified into a hurricane.
+The low detached from the front and the system was classified as a subtropical depression on November 2 about 1015 mi east-northeast of the Leeward Islands.
+The system strengthened into a subtropical storm, but the storm weakened to a subtropical depression the next day.
+By the afternoon, the subtropical system transitioned into a tropical cyclone and was reclassified as a tropical depression.
+The system turned northwestward and strengthened into a Tropical Storm Florence early on November 4, several hours before reaching hurricane intensity.
 The storm maintained its intensity while slowly turning northward.
 By November 7, the storm began strengthening while turning and accelerating northeast.
-Operationally, Florence was reported to have peaked as a Category 3 major hurricane, but post-season analysis determined that the storm reached its peak intensity with sustained winds of 110 mph (175 km/h) and a minimum central pressure of 972 mbar.
-By November 8, Florence weakened slightly to Category 1 status.
-Florence was then absorbed by another extratropical cyclone.
+Operationally, Florence was reported to have reached Category 3 major hurricane status, but post-season analysis determined that the storm peaked as a Category 2 hurricane with winds of 110 mph (175 km/h) and a minimum pressure of 972 mbar.
+By November 8, Florence weakened slightly to Category 1 status, about six hours before being absorbed by another extratropical cyclone roughly 410 mi northwest of the Azores.